A2Amir/Trajectory-Generation/README.md

 # 1. Introduction
-Now, I am  going to where we actually want to find a specific trajectory that the car can take.
+In this section, I am  going to where we actually want to find a specific trajectory that the car can take.
 A trajectory is not just a curve that the car can follow but also a time sequence in which we say how fast the car should go.
 In finding trajectory, which is smooth and elegant as possible, there are many important things to watch out for:

 * The most important one is don't crash
 * Don't collide with something else